 South Florida’s pine rockland ecosystem is one of the most endangered in the world.
 Situated in the subtropics, pine rocklands support over 400 native plant species that are a diverse mix of both temperate and tropical plants.
 Many pine rockland plants are endemic, meaning they're found nowhere else in the world.
 Thirteen pine rockland endemic plant taxa are federally ranked as endangered, threatened, or candidates for federal listing.

 Historically, pine rockland extended from downtown Miami, south and west into Everglades National Park.
-Due to rapid development, just 2% of the habitat remains outside of what is preserved in the National Park.
-The remaining 2% exist as forest fragments dispersed within urban Miami.
-A nice example of pine rocklands that is easily accessible to the public is Larry and Penny Thompson Park, one of Miami-Dade County's largest nature preserves.
+Due to rapid development, <2% of the habitat remains outside of what is preserved in the National Park.
+The remaining pieces are widely scattered across urban Miami.
+A nice example of our urban pine rocklands that is easily accessible to the public is Larry and Penny Thompson Park, one of Miami-Dade County's largest nature preserves.

 Pine rocklands lined both sides of US1 in Miami, 1922 (W.A.
 Fishbaugh).

 Photo source: State Library and Archives of Florida, www.floridamemory.com.

 From 2007 to 2016, dozens of homeowners, teachers, and students carefully collected data on the health of their Connect to Protect Network gardens.
 This project drew to a close in 2016.
 Our summer intern Sarah Pinter has summarized all of the results into this Garden Data Report -- click to download it and take a look!

 We no longer collect garden data from our members, but we often get requests from teachers for the blank datasheets, so we still make them available online-- click here to download a blank datasheet.